 A packaged service will be something where you advertise on your blog and say, “Hey, I can do this particular thing for you every month on a retainer.”

-Social media services, you could handle a company's Instagram or their Pinterest account.
+Social media services could handle a company’s Instagram or Pinterest account.

 You could also offer writing services such as content production or copywriting.

-Or, you could offer a virtual assistant package and offer a package like;
+Or, you could offer a virtual assistant package (or go work at a virtual assistant service) and offer a package like;

 XX hours a week/month for X amount of dollars.

-The idea is to create a predetermined, packaged service that you can offer to people.
-If they take you up on that offer, then you'll get a new client.
-Testimonials are really big here when you are starting out.
+The idea is to create a predetermined, packaged service that you can offer people.
+If they take you up on that offer, then you’ll get a new blog client.
+Testimonials are really big here when you are starting.

-But, if you want to get a portfolio full of clients, the key to success is going to be to make your clients happy and to get referrals.
+But, if you want to get a portfolio full of clients, the key to success is to make your clients happy and get referrals.